noidexe/Enjin-Coin-Documentation/docs/wallet_daemon_guide.md

 [info] <identity {"id":400,"appId":65}> No transactions
 ```

 To prevent potential nonce issues with the wallet, you should delete your wallet in the mobile app (make sure you have the 12 backup words just in case!).
-Nonce issues happen when multiple
-parties with the private key try to sign transactions
+Nonce issues happen when multiple parties with the same private key try to sign transactions.

-If you want to keep an eye on balances in the wallet app for your daemon, you can re-add the public wallet as a "Watched" wallet using the **public** key.
+If you want to keep an eye on balances in the wallet app for your daemon, you can re-add the public wallet as a "Watched" wallet using the **public** key (ethereum address).